cloudspaceacademy/cloudspace-workshop/docs/java-web-app-deployment.md

         * **Docker image successfully pushed to the nexus repository!!!!!**

         * This concludes Stage II of our Pipeline, let's move on to Stage III.

+## **STAGE III : Identify misconfigurations in Helm charts using datree.io**

+* In this stage we will identify the misconfigurations in our HELM charts.

+* We have already created the required YAML files for deployments, services and helm charts.
+These are present in the kubernetes/myapp folder in the root directory of the repo.

+* First we will need a token from our datree.io account in start analzing helm charts based on the policies/rules set in our datree.io account.

+    1. Go to datree.io and login using your github or gmail account, after successful login, we will see the datree.io dashboard